-Management of the Corporation does not intend to pay for intermediaries to forward the Notice-and-Access Notification to OBOs (as defined herein) under NI 54-101, and therefore the OBO will not receive the Notice-and-Access Notification unless the OBO's intermediary assumes the cost of delivery.
+Management of the Corporation does not intend to pay for intermediaries to forward the Notice-and-Access Notification to OBOs (as defined herein) under NI 54-101, and therefore an OBO will not receive the Notice-and-Access Notification unless the OBO's intermediary assumes the cost of delivery.

-Shareholders will not receive a paper copy of the Meeting Materials unless they contact the Corporation in which case the Corporation will mail the requested materials within three (3) business days of any request, provided the request is made prior to the Meeting, as set out below.
+Shareholders will not receive a paper copy of the Meeting Materials unless they request paper copies from the Corporation.
+Requests for paper copies of the Meeting Materials must be received at least five (5) business days in advance of the proxy deposit date and time, being 4:00 p.m. on May 8, 2017 and the Corporation will mail the requested materials within three (3) business days of the request.
 Shareholders with questions about Notice-and-Access may contact the Corporation toll free at 1-844-396-7770.
-Requests for paper copies of the Meeting Materials must be received at least five (5) business days in advance of the proxy deposit date and time, being 4:00 p.m. on May 6, 2016.